SilvajMartinR/PayStation/README.md

   the exact amount of coins inserted back to the client, example 3 dimes and 4 nickels are inserted which equals 50 cents if clients pushes cancel the paystation will return 3 dimes and 4 nickels and not 2 quarters or another combination of coins.
 There is also a config button which allows the user to switch between the different rate strategies, and then displays the name of rate strategy on the paystation, Alphatown, BetaTown, and GammaTown.
+  At the end before submitting we all went through and revised each others work, where we saw some adjustments had to be made to make sure all of the requirements stated above were met.

 ### Testing: